ONSdigital/blaise-slack-alerter/README.md

 ## How it Works

-Some GCP infrastructure is required for this to working.
+Some GCP infrastructure is required for this to work.

 1. **A PubSub Topic**:<br>
     Log messages will be put on this topic and trigger the Cloud Function.